 At a minimum, the companion Norwich’s coat should be combed with a Greyhound Comb thoroughly once a week and bathed as necessary to keep the dog and your home clean.
-As a minimum, the companion should be hand stripped once in the spring and once in the fall.
+At a minimum, the companion should be hand stripped once in the spring and once in the fall.
 Ideally, the coat is hand stripped four times a year.
 Aside from keeping your Norwich Terrier looking as it should in its properly groomed coat, it will lessen itching due to too much dead coat not having been stripped and help with keeping your dog cool in the heat and humidity of the summer months.
 If you don’t plan on showing your dog scissoring around the paws and genitals saves considerable time and helps with cleanliness.
-Regular brushing with a greyhound style comb and weekly raking through the coat with a coarse stripping knife (essentially removing the dead and longest hairs) easily keeps the companion dog’s coat in good condition.
+A weekly combing followed by raking through the coat with a coarse stripping knife (essentially removing the dead and longest hairs) easily keeps the companion dog’s coat in good condition.

-In the stripped mark area you can remove all the long surface coat hair on the dog represented at the left.
+Refering to the illustration on the left, "strip" all the long surface coat hair in the stripped area (not checkered).
 If you aren’t sure what to strip (or pluck) put on a latex glove and rub it over the striped area.
-The hairs that raise themselves as from the static are ready to be plucked.
+The hairs that raise themselves from the static are ready to be plucked.

-The hair in checkered marked areas should only plucked more sparingly, so as to frame the face and give a columned look to the legs.
+The hair in checkered marked areas should be plucked more sparingly, so as to frame the face and give a columned look to the legs.

 It usually takes three to four months for the new coat to grow to correct length.
 The time varies with the season of the year, the condition of the coat, the season of the bitch, how old the coat was when stripped, etc.